 Aid workers have been unable to deliver humanitarian assistance in many parts of Syria due to continued fighting along shifting frontlines, bureaucratic hurdles and ongoing violations of international humanitarian law.
-Protection of civilians and aid workers remains a major concern in large parts of Syria.
-Rape and sexual violence, enforced disappearances, recruitment of child soldiers and forced conscription, executions and deliberate targeting of civilians and civilian infrastructure such as hospitals and schools remain commonplace.
+Protection of civilians remains a serious concern in large parts of Syria.
+Rape and sexual violence, enforced disappearances, recruitment of child soldiers and forced conscription, executions and deliberate targeting of civilians remain commonplace.

-Inside Syria, almost half of the EU’s humanitarian assistance goes to urgent life-saving and emergency humanitarian operations; the rest is spent providing safe drinking water, sanitation and hygiene, food, child protection activities, essential items, Education in Emergency (EiE), and psycho-social support.
+Inside Syria, almost half of the EU’s humanitarian assistance goes to immediate life-saving and emergency humanitarian operations; the rest is spent providing safe drinking water, sanitation and hygiene, food, child protection activities, education, psycho-social support, and other essential services.

 In Lebanon, the EU provides cash assistance, secondary healthcare, non-formal education and shelter (including water, hygiene and sanitation) to improve the often abysmal living conditions of displaced families.
-EU partners regularly monitor the main protection concerns and provide awareness, counselling and legal assistance.
-Since 2012, EU humanitarian aid to Lebanon has reached around 750 000 Syrians.
-For 2018, EU humanitarian funding amounted to €80 million.
+EU humanitarian partners regularly monitor the main protection concerns and provide counselling and legal assistance.
+Since 2012, the EU’s humanitarian aid to Lebanon has reached around 750 000 Syrians.
+In 2018, EU humanitarian funding amounted to €80 million.

-In Jordan, the EU supports almost 660 000 Syrian refugees, most of them women and children, through cash assistance, protection, health, winterisation response, among other things.
-In 2017, €55 million of EU humanitarian funding allocated to Jordan also targeted the emergency needs of more than 45 000 refugees stranded along its northeastern border with Syria and Iraq (commonly known as the "Berm").
+In Jordan, the EU supports almost 660 000 Syrian refugees, most of them women and children, through cash assistance, protection, health, and winterization response, among other things.
+In 2017, €55 million of EU humanitarian funding allocated to Jordan also targeted the emergency needs of more than 45 000 refugees stranded along its northeastern border with Syria and Iraq.
 Another €36 million has been allocated for 2018.

-In Egypt, which hosts over 122 000 registered refugees, the EU has allocated €7.8 million to help refugees living in substandard conditions in urban areas through protection, health, education, and cash assistance.
+In Egypt, hosting over 122 000 registered refugees, the EU has allocated €7.8 million to help refugees living in substandard conditions in urban areas through protection, health, education and cash assistance.
 An additional €4 million is earmarked for 2018.